 Butterflies love to fly around and pollinate Mexican sunflowers.
 This makes it a good addition to a flower garden if you want it to be visited frequently by butterflies and hummingbirds.

-Varieties of butterflies that sees its nectar as a treat include eastern tiger swallowtail, pipevine swallowtail and monarch butterflies.
+Other varieties of butterflies that see its nectar as a treat include the eastern tiger swallowtail and pipevine swallowtail.

-The Mexican Sunflower (Tithonia diversifolia) proves to be a stunner, especially for those whose favor sunflowers.
+The Mexican Sunflower (Tithonia diversifolia) proves to be a stunner, especially for those who favor sunflowers.

-The Mexican Sunflowers love full sun, and doesn’t like the cold weather.
-Plant Tithonias where they receive generous sun all throughout the day.
-The USDA rates them for growing zones 3 – 10.
+The Mexican Sunflower loves full sun and doesn’t like cold weather.
+Plant Tithonia rotundiflora, where they receive generous sun all throughout the day.
+The USDA hardiness zone for growing is 3 – 10.

-Carefully remove spent Mexican sunflower blooms to make room for the new ones.
-Cutting the vase (dead heading) will encourage the plants to grow flowers for a longer time, even producing bright blooms even in late fall.
+Carefully removing spent Mexican sunflower blooms deadheading to make room for the new ones will encourage the plants to grow flowers for a longer time, even producing bright blooms even in late fall.

 You can see the Mexican Sunflowers get lots of activity in the video below!